FAQGURU/FAQGURU/topics/en/javascript.md

 [[↑] Back to top](#JavaScript)
-### Given an array of integers, find the largest difference between two elements such that the element of lesser value must come before the greater element (Senior)
+### Given an array of integers, find the largest difference between two elements such that the element of lesser value must come before the greater element

 ```js
 var array = [7, 8, 4, 9, 9, 15, 3, 1, 10];